Sa'ad Khair

-Sa'ad Khair was a Jordanian Intelligence and Security official.
+Sa'ad Pasha Khair (c.
+1951 – December 9, 2009) was the leading Jordanian Intelligence and Security official from 2000 until 2005 and one of only four who held the rank of Field Marshal in Jordanian history apart from the Kings of Jordan.

+Background

+Sa'ad was born to an influential family in Amman in 1951.
+His grandfather Saeed Pasha was the Mayor of Amman between 1920 and 1925, and his paternal Aunt was married to and was the favorited wife of Mithqal Pasha Al-Fayez.
+His father Basheer was the Governor of Amman in 1951-1952.

+Sa'ad died in Vienna in December 2009 from a heart attack.

 Career

 Between 2000 and 2005, Sa'ad Khair was the head of the newly formed Jordanian National Security Agency, otherwise known as General Intelligence Directorate, and was a key U.S. ally in the War on Terror.
 He participated in the CIA extraordinary rendition of people suspected by the US government of being terrorists.

+Khair's work during this period is considered instrumental and extraordinary by the intelligence community generally and the CIA specifically.
+Head of the CIA at the time George Tenet described Khair as a "superstar" in global intelligence for his role.
+Another CIA operative who worked closely with Khair said that he (Khair) "set the standard for how we do it".

+King Abdullah II mentioned in his book that Khair was the one who discovered and stopped an Iraqi plot to poison the water supply in Zarqa and nearby locations which would have killed thousands of innocent Jordanians.

+Suisse secrets

 During the Suisse secrets investigation it became known that he had one Credit Suisse account of more than 28 million Swiss francs, even though he qualified as a politically exposed person.
 His brother and wife held accounts of 13 and 6 million francs, respectively.